Jubatian/rrpge-spec/specs/userlib/dlist.rst

 Before starting the above described tasks, it may also call the frame hooks if calling us_dbuf_getlist was omitted after the last page flip.

-If necessary, the mode flags in the display list CPU RAM variables are updated according to the currently set display mode.

 0xE052: Get work display list